igalic/blag/contents/articles/opensource-burnout/index.md

 # Making a Change

+I believe that our ~hacker culture~ is in urgent need of disruption.
+I am convinced that it's so thoroughly toxic that we are going to work ourselves, and the people who most depend on us, into a corner.
+For now, while we are still the movers and the shakers of the world, we should perhaps stop and consider how to wield that power responsibly.

+## If you do not suffer from depression or addiction

+I think the first and simplest thing that everyone can do is to be more considerate of themselves, and of others.

+[Leslie Hawthorn](https://twitter.com/lhawthorn) has held this very [short keynote](https://www.youtube.com/watch?v=kWRCQYRZJzo) at OSCon this year, in which she gives a very simple recipe for how to do that:

+> Listen to people who are not like you.

+## If you suffer from depression or addiction

-* surround yourself with people who support you, not just with people who *claim* they are supportive of you.
+I can only recommend you surround yourself with people who support you, not just with people who *claim* they are supportive of you.

+And, I implore you, seek help.

+I am convinced that if everyone in this room today were to regularly see a therapist, that the world would be a better place tomorrow.

+Thank you.

 # Resources

 * [Ed Finkler's talks, slides and resources](http://funkatron.com/osmi.html)

 * [International Mental Health First Aid Programs](https://mhfa.com.au/cms/international-mhfa-programs)

+* In Austria there's [Projekt TIRAM](http://www.iam.or.at/tiram/), which among other things connects patients with therapists in training.

 # Thanks